Difference Between Load Bearing Wall or Partition Wall

-If beams and columns are not used (Frame Structure), load from roof and floors are transferred to foundation by walls.
-Such walls are called load bearing walls.
+If beams and columns are not used (Frame Structure), load from the roof and floors are transferred to the foundation by walls.
+Such walls are called load-bearing walls.
 They are to be designed to transfer the load safely.
-The critical portion of the walls are near the openings of doors and windows and the positions where concrete beams rest.
-Minimum wall thickness used is 200 mm (8″ Inch).
-It is also recommended that the slenderness ratio of wall defined as ratio of effective length or effective height to thickness should not be more than 27.
-The effective height and effective length of a wall may be taken as shown in below.
+The critical portion of the walls is near the openings of doors and windows and the positions where concrete beams rest.
+The minimum wall thickness used is 200 mm (8″ Inch).
+It is also recommended that the slenderness ratio of the wall defined as the ratio of effective length or effective height to thickness should not be more than 27.
+The effective height and effective length of a wall may be taken as shown below.

 Effective height of walls in terms of actual height H